cosmos/ibc-go/docs/tutorials/01-fee/04-wire-feeibc-mod.md

 +		AddRoute(ibctransfertypes.ModuleName, transferStack)
 ```

 This completes the wiring of the ICS-29 Fee Middleware to the IBC transfer stack!
-See a full example of the `app.go` file with the fee middleware wired up [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/blob/64e572214b4ba9a1075db96440dd83d4b90a6052/app/app.go).
+See a full example of the `app.go` file with the fee middleware wired up [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/blob/64e572214b4ba9a1075db96440dd83d4b90a6052/app/app.go) and the diff [here](https://github.com/srdtrk/cosmoverse2023-ibc-fee-demo/commit/64e572214b4ba9a1075db96440dd83d4b90a6052).
 Test that the application is still running with `ignite chain serve --reset-once`, and quit with `q`.